nicknorm007/auto-take-home/README.md

 SUGGESTIONS and OBSERVATIONS

-many of the controls lack IDs for easier automation some controls like submit buttons are inputs rather than buttons which seems odd date formats could be more forgiving when using freehand entry of data
+many of the controls lack IDs and proper CSS selectors

+some controls like submit buttons are inputs rather than buttons which seems odd date formats could be more forgiving when using freehand entry of data